Meitetsu Komaki Line: History

-The line was opened in 1931, with the Kamiiida to Komaki section electrified at 600 V DC in 1942, and the section to Inuyama electrified in 1947.
+The line was opened in 1931.
+The line was not electrified back then and used diesel multiple units for services.
+The Kamiiida to Komaki section electrified at 600 V DC in 1942, and the section to Inuyama electrified in 1947.

 CTC signalling was commissioned on the 4 km section between Komaki and Buzan (since closed) in 1954, being the first use of this system by Meitetsu, and the voltage was increased to 1,500 V DC in 1964.

-The line was double-tracked in staged between 1977 and 2003.
+The line was double-tracked in stages between 1977 and 2003.

+Nagoya Municipal Subway Kamiiida Line through services commenced on 27 March 2003.
+A newly built underground section between Ajima and Kamiiida stations replaced the previous above-ground section.